 A big town in Northeast Vietnam, the capital city of a province with the same name, ~180km from Lang Son, or ~400km from Hanoi.
 The city is also known for the Battle of Cao Bang, the first major decisive victory of the Viet Minh against the French Army along Highway 4.
 We use this town as a base because there is no better accommodation in the surrounding areas.

 Lang Son – an optional destination of 8 Days Ha Giang Motorbike Tours

 A major trading post in Northeast Vietnam, possibly the largest border gates between Vietnam and China, ~150km from Hanoi in the far North.
 Lang Son and its ancient citadel have been in the path of many invasions and were the site of three French defeats during the colonial era.
 The city was the centre of fighting during the Sino-Vietnamese War of 1979 and sustained extensive damage.
 However, with a surprisingly fast recovery, there is almost no trace of the war but a prosperous trading town.
 A chance to buy cheap Chinese electronic items, fakes that cost from 1/10 of the original products.

 A commune of mainly Dao people in Yen Binh district, Yen Bai province, 180km North of Hanoi.
 The village is on the lower end of Thac Ba lake.
 The homestay we use is not far from the lake where we could have a boat ride and swim in the clear water.
-In late 1990’s Ngoi Tu village started to welcome the first foreigners but now it’s a popular place for home stay.
-However, Ngoi Tu faces a garbage disposal problem and this is evident in the diminishing quality of water courses and a gradual influx of tourists puts a strain on the local environment.
+In the late 1990s Ngoi Tu village started to welcome the first foreigners but now it’s a popular place for homestay.
+However, Ngoi Tu faces a garbage disposal problem and this is evident in the diminishing quality of water sources and a gradual influx of tourists puts a strain on the local environment.